‘Sports Illustrated’ Model Kate Bock Shows Off Toned And Tanned Derriere As She Sizzles In Sexy Black Bikini

 Kate Bock is giving fans some major body envy in her most recent Instagram post.

-Since she’s a Sports Illustrated model, the blonde haired beauty is definitely used to baring it all for the cameras and nothing is off limits.
-While the 26-year-old is using posing for a centerfold in a magazine, she sometimes shares sultry photos on her Instagram account — including some that appear to be taken by the paparazzi.
+Since she’s a Sports Illustrated model, the blonde-haired beauty is definitely used to baring it all for the cameras and nothing is off limits.
+She sometimes shares sultry photos on her Instagram account — including some that appear to be taken by the paparazzi.

 In her latest post, the stunner gives fans not one picture but two of herself soaking up some sun.
 In both images, the supermodel lays on her stomach in a red-striped lounge chair and gives fans a glimpse of her toned and tanned booty.
 Bock wears her long locks down and to the side and sports a skimpy black bikini with the straps down so she can make sure to avoid getting any tan lines.